Discover the flavors of Spain with the Best Tapas in Barcelona! From classic favorites to innovative creations, savor the essence of Catalan cuisine.

 El Xampanyet: Reliving the Past in a Cozy Corner

 Among the traditional tapas bars, El Xampanyet stands out for its nostalgic charm.
 Within its walls, you’ll encounter the classics – crispy jamón ibérico, marinated olives, and the hearty patatas bravas.
-As you enjoy these bites, don’t forget to raise a glass of their namesake cava, a Spanish sparkling wine that complements the flavors perfectly.
+As you enjoy these bites, don’t forget to raise a glass of their namesake cava, a Spanish sparkling drink that complements the flavors perfectly.

 Quimet & Quimet: Crafting Artistry with Every Montadito